Table of Contents

 If you have time at home and not getting much work then use this free time to improve your website.
-Take help of website design experts and give new life to your business website.
+Take the help of website design experts and give new life to your business website.
 See how you can improve your digital marketing so it can help you not just in time of crisis but also for many years to come.

 Can’t go out and meet your clients?
 Why not do it online?
-Do following:
+Do the following:

 - If you are a fitness coach, business coach, accountant, a beautician or similar – Bring your clients on video a video call or conferencing and coach them.
 Check out this blog for 10 free video chat apps to use in the times of social distancing.
 Zoom video calling app is becoming really popular during Coronavirus crisis.
 Follow the expert tips when you’re in a video call.
 Here are some dos and don’t of video calling.